MicrosoftDocs/xamarin-docs/docs/android/platform/fingerprint-authentication/get-started.md

 }
 ```

-An application should check conditions 3, 4, and 5 each time it wishes
+Checking all of these conditions each time the application offers authentication options
-to use fingerprint authentication.
-The first two conditions can be
+will ensure the user gets the best user experience.
+Changes or upgrades to their device
-checked the first time an application is run on a device and the
+or operating system might affect the availability of fingerprint authentication.
+If you
-results saved (in shared preferences for example).
+choose to cache the results of any of these checks, make sure to cater for upgrade scenarios.

 For more information on how to request permissions in Android 6.0,
 consult the Android guide
 [Requesting Permissions at Run-Time](http://developer.android.com/training/permissions/requesting.html).

 ## Related Links